tyler-mcmullin/go-cli-expense-tracker/README.md

 # Expense Tracker CLI

 A command-line expense tracker built in Go that allows users to manage, view, and summarize personal expenses.
-The application stores data locally as JSON and provides a simple CLI interface for adding, deleting, listing, and analyzing expenses.
+The application stores data locally as JSON and provides a simple CLI interface for adding, deleting, listing, and summarizing expenses by month or all-time.

 ## Features